Herodotus: Contemporary and modern critics

 It is on account of the many strange stories and the folk-tales he reported that his critics have branded him "The Father of Lies".
 Even his own contemporaries found reason to scoff at his achievement.
 In fact, one modern scholar has wondered whether Herodotus left his home in Greek Anatolia, migrating westwards to Athens and beyond, because his own countrymen had ridiculed his work, a circumstance possibly hinted at in an epitaph said to have been dedicated to Herodotus at one of his three supposed resting places, Thuria:

 Yet it was in Athens where his most formidable contemporary critics could be found.
 In 425 BC, which is about the time that Herodotus is thought by many scholars to have died, the Athenian comic dramatist Aristophanes created The Acharnians, in which he blames the Peloponnesian War on the abduction of some prostitutes – a mocking reference to Herodotus, who reported the Persians' account of their wars with Greece, beginning with the rapes of the mythical heroines Io, Europa, Medea, and Helen.

-Similarly, the Athenian historian Thucydides dismissed Herodotus as a "logos-writer" (story-teller).
+Similarly, the Athenian historian Thucydides dismissed Herodotus as a story-teller.
 Thucydides, who had been trained in rhetoric, became the model for subsequent prose-writers as an author who seeks to appear firmly in control of his material, whereas with his frequent digressions Herodotus appeared to minimize (or possibly disguise) his authorial control.
 Moreover, Thucydides developed a historical topic more in keeping with the Greek world-view: focused on the context of the polis or city-state.
 The interplay of civilizations was more relevant to Greeks living in Anatolia, such as Herodotus himself, for whom life within a foreign civilization was a recent memory.

+Though Herodotus is generally considered a reliable source of ancient history, many present-day historians believe that his accounts are at least partially inaccurate, attributing the observed inconsistencies in the Histories to exaggeration.